-But when German prosecutors opened an investigation and raided EADS Defense near Munich in 2012, the pressure was back on the executives.
+But when German prosecutors open an investigation and raid EADS Defense near Munich in 2012, the pressure is back on the executives.

-Thomas Enders, now the sole CEO of the group, called for a new investigation to be run by law firm Clifford Chance.
-This time the lawyers produced a report of over 1,000 pages in December 2013.
-The lawyers had access to a huge amount of information, and auditioned most of the people involved in the case.
+Thomas Enders, now the sole CEO of the group, calls for a new investigation to be run by law firm Clifford Chance.
+This time the lawyers produce a report of over 1,000 pages in December 2013.
+The lawyers had access to a huge amount of information, and question most of the people involved in the case.
 The verdict?
 The report "has not revealed any evidence of corruption," says EADS.

 So the report “does not contain any legal assessment”.
 For example, when the lawyers discover the payment to the wife of the chief of the Austrian air force, Erich Wolf, they write that they “do not know" if it could influence the decision of her husband.